BuildWithData/Code-From-Videos/spark/ep0_how_to_install_linux.md

     1) java -> jdk
     2) python

-Before installing them, first step is to make sure you packet manager is updated.
+Before installing them, first step is to make sure you package manager is updated.
 To check this out type:

     sudo apt update